PieInOblivion/VKML/README.md

-# gpu_mm
+# VKML

 This library contains high-level abstractions to make ML model development and usage easy and compute efficient.

 ## Project Priorities In Order
-1. Compute efficiency
+1. Heterogeneous compute efficiency (Utilises any Vulkan supported combination of GPU and CPU simultaneously)
+2. Predictable and consistent performance
-2. Ease of use
+3. Ease of use

 ## Overview
-This project was inspired by research showing CUDA's limitations (as demonstrated in [this IEEE paper](https://ieeexplore.ieee.org/document/10036080)).
+This project was inspired by research demonstrating Vulkan out performing CUDA in FFT efficiency (as demonstrated in [this IEEE paper](https://ieeexplore.ieee.org/document/10036080)).
 The current focus is on Vulkan support.
 As Vulkan compute gradually evolves into standardised specifications and extensions, we're currently working with shader computations.

 The project aims to provide abstractions at a level similar to PyTorch, including multi-gpu support.

+The proof of concept goal for this project will be met when we are able to benchmark a simple MLP model against it's PyTorch equivalent, while remaining an extensible framework for future development.

 ## Current Implementation Details (Assumptions, Descisions and Todo's)